PyGreSQL/PyGreSQL/docs/contents/tutorial.rst

     'durian'

-In PyGreSQL 5.1 and newer, you can also use the :class:`Query` instance directly as an iterator that yields the rows as tuples, and you can use the methods :meth:`Query.dictiter` or :meth:`Query.namediter` to get iterators yielding the rows as dictionaries or named tuples.
+In PyGreSQL 5.1 and newer, you can also use the :class:`Query` instance directly as an iterable that yields the rows as tuples, and there are also methods that return iterables for rows as dictionaries, named tuples or scalar values.
+Other methods like :meth:`Query.one` or :meth:`Query.onescalar` return only one row or only the first field of that row.
+You can get the number of rows with the :func:`len` function.

 Using the method :meth:`DB.get_as_dict`, you can easily import the whole table into a Python dictionary mapping the primary key *id* to the *name*::